-The leaves are typically large and green, with a rough texture and pointed lobes.
+Cucumber plant leaves are a vital part of the cucumber plant.
+They handle photosynthesis and help the plant grow and produce fruit.
+The leaves are large, green, with a rough texture and pointed lobes.
 They are arranged alternately on the vines and have curling tendrils that help the plant climb.

 One of the most important things to keep in mind when growing cucumber plants is to take care of the leaves.
 The leaves are susceptible to a number of diseases and pests, which can harm the plant and reduce the yield of cucumbers.